adrienfort/dropbox-like-rust/frontend/README.md

 ### What can be improved

 - Problem with the toogle of folders (to show or hide the content of a folder).
 Very strange and needs further investigation.
 It works if the data is hard-coded, not if the data is fetched using the API (but if we hard code the data from the API, it works).
-- Error messages should be improved, yet there are too generic and not user friendly.
+- Error messages should be improved, yet they are too generic and not user friendly.
-- Problem to get the environment veriables, `VITE_BACKEND_URL` cannot be found (but `VITE_PORT` can be found for instance, see [here](./vite.config.ts)).
+- Problem to get an environment variable: `VITE_BACKEND_URL` cannot be found (but `VITE_PORT` can be found for instance, see [here](./vite.config.ts)).
 That's very strange and needs further investigation.
-For now, the value is hard-coded, see [here](./src/config/env.ts).
+For now, the value is hard-coded, see [here](./src/config/env.ts) (which I know is really bad).